saberworks/massassi-static/source/tutorials/jk2_skinning/index.md

 -----

-*Well, that's it (for now), if you have any more skinning questions, stop by the mod forums are [JediKnightII.net](www.jediknighii.net) and/or [Massassi.net](www.massassi.net) or, if you're totally stumped, e-mail me your question at <mgummelt@ravensoft.com>.*
+*Well, that's it (for now), if you have any more skinning questions, stop by the mod forums are JediKnightII.net (DEFUNCT) and/or [Massassi.net](https://www.massassi.net) or, if you're totally stumped, e-mail me your question at <mgummelt@ravensoft.com>.*

 **Michael Chang Gummelt**